 This UC Davis study is not the first to find links between marijuana use and economic disadvantage.
 A 2005 research project, carried out by the National Institute on Drug Abuse (NIDA), also found that people who consume marijuana during their teen years are likely to earn less money than their peers once they enter the working world.

 Marijuana often proves to be anything but the benign, harmless substance many users claim it is.
-At Red Oak Recovery®, we recognize the dangers of marijuana abuse and we work diligently, using a proven therapeutic model, to steer patients back to productive paths in life.
-To learn more about our programs, or to make a confidential connection with an admissions counselor, please contact us.
+At Red Oak Recovery®, we recognize the dangers of marijuana use and we work diligently, using a proven therapeutic model, to steer patients back to productive paths in life.
+To learn more about our programs, or to make a confidential connection with an enrollment counselor, please contact us.

 *Cerda, Magdalena et. al. “Persistent Cannabis Dependence and Alcohol Dependence Represent Risks for Midlife Economic and Social Problems.”
 Clinical Psychological Science 2167702616630958, first published on March 22, 2016 as DOI: 10.1177/2167702616630958.